PLOS/content-repo/s3migrate/README.md

 1. Create the production bucket, if it doesn’t exist.
 1. Set up access to the production bucket, including a key id and secret key for use by contentrepo.
 1. Create an SQS queue.
+Set up a dead letter queue for this to capture errored jobs.
 1. Create a dynamodb table.
 1. Create a lambda function with full access to the SQS queue, the S3 buckets, and the dynamodb table created above.
 1. Build the lambda zip and upload.
 The `lambda.zip` for upload can be build using: `make`.